Learn something new every day

 A person who follows this diet plan is supposed to consume lots of fruits and vegetables, seeds, and nuts.
 Legumes and whole grains make the menu for someone on this diet as well.
 The Thrive Diet also incorporates next-level foods, so called by the diet’s creator, which are supposed to provide the body with enhanced nutrition.
 An example of this type of food is coconut.
 Followers are also supposed to exercise for the best results.

 The Thrive Diet includes a 12-week meal plan that provides recipes as well as tips for continuing to eat healthy during travel.
 The focus remains on keeping fit and improving energy rather than on counting calories and losing weight.
-Those who start the Thrive Diet may do well to spend some time stocking up on foods listed in the book.
+Those who start the diet may do well to spend some time stocking up on foods listed in the book.
 As some of the ingredients suggested in the plan aren’t common household staples, stocking up may reduce trips to the grocery store or health food market.

 Besides improving overall health, the Thrive Diet is said to offer a range of other benefits.
 For example, the diet plan is said to improve a person’s ability to sleep well.
 It’s also supposed to help a person crave sugar less and shed extra body fat.
 This diet is even said to reduce a person’s negative impact on the environment.